Prudential life insurance review and ratings 2023

 How Prudential scores on ease of service

 Customers want a hassle-free insurance experience.
-When compared to other insurers surveyed, Prudential’s 75% score puts it in the middle of the pack among ranked companies.
-State Farm led this category.
+When compared to other insurers surveyed, 78% of Prudential’s customers gave it high marks.

 How Prudential scores on policy offerings